Vladfsociety/vladk-neural-network/README.md

 # Custom Neural Network Library

 This repository is a mini-library that implements a simple version of a feedforward neural network (FNN) and convolutional neural network (CNN) from scratch using Python and PyTorch.
 PyTorch is used solely for mathematical and element-wise operations on tensors (without using autograd), and for speeding up computations by utilizing the GPU.
 Simply put, PyTorch is used as a replacement for NumPy but with GPU acceleration.
 The library provides basic functionalities for building, training, and evaluating custom neural network models for both regression and classification tasks.
+Practical examples of applying the library for creating neural networks for regression and classification using datasets like Iris, MNIST and synthetic datasets can be found in the **notebooks/** folder.

 ## Features